 Faith is often like taking a single step.
-It really doesn’t matter the landscape, a city street, a wooded path, a lonely road, or along the shore.
+Imagine taking a step.
+It really doesn’t matter whether the landscape is a city street, a wooded path, a lonely road, or along the shore.
 After we’ve taken one step in any of those places and compare what was to what is, not much changed.
 The lamppost is still at the same location.
 The car, the cactus, the electrical pole, the weed, the seashell are all where they were.
 But something has changed with that one step, and that change means everything.

 Our journey of faith is not completed in a single step, but many steps.
 Each footfall of that path is important.
 So what changes when we take a step of faith?
 Sometimes our problems, the lampposts, the mountains, the landscape of our circumstance don’t seem to change at all.
 Sometimes disappointment sets in, after all, we did our part.
 Some may even abandon the journey based on their failed expectations of that one step.
 But something does change with that one step – we do.
 While everything else seems to stay the same, that one step taken in faith changes us.